willcmartin/rothko/README.md

 # Rothko

-A simple language with a simple Python interpreter
+A simple programming language with a simple Python interpreter

 ---